JuliaGNI/PoincareInvariants.jl/docs/src/second_poincare_invariants.md

 ```

 Finally, we may compute the integral invariant using the function [`compute!`](@ref).
 The last two arguments represent the time and any additional parameters.
-Both are passed to the two-form function `Ω(z, t, p)`.
+Both are passed to the two-form function `ω(z, t, p)`.

 ```jldoctest usage
 julia> p = compute!(pinv, phasepoints, 0, nothing)